 Skip to main content

 The Conversational Flow Layer in Tavus gives you precise control over the natural dynamics of conversation.
-This layer allows you to customize how your replica handles turn-taking, interruptions, and backchannel responses to create conversational experiences that match your specific use case.
+This layer allows you to customize how your replica handles turn-taking and interruptions to create conversational experiences that match your specific use case.

 Understanding Conversational Flow